 As it happens, it is a brilliant idea!
 It gathers up all the people who want to chat and party at one end, allowing everyone else to turn off the lights, plug in the earphones and get some sleep.

-The seats are arranged in a chevron pattern with two seats in the centre and one at each window.
-No-one has to step over anyone else to reach the aisle and while it’s not impossible, it is quite difficult to chat for any length of time to the person next to you when sitting down.
+And while it’s not impossible, it is quite difficult to chat for any length of time to the person next to you when sitting down.
 Depending on who you’re travelling with, that could be a blessing or a curse.

 I loved the ergonomic design of all the storage areas around the seat: there’s space for a washbag, laptop and cables underneath the foot stool at the end.
 Most business class seats provide ample storage but not all make it easy for you to reach in flight.
 Brush up on your carry-on essentials list before you fly to make the most of this space!

 Slick, stylish and friendly.
 Not too overbearing but certainly not inaccessible.
 Actually, quite good fun.